Have you ever wondered why God gave us four very different seasons?

 “You are my hiding place; You will protect me from trouble and surround me with songs of deliverance.”
 Psalm 32:7 (NIV)

 Fall is the season when farmers bring in their crops.
 There is comfort knowing we have a plentiful crop of blessings when we abide in Christ.
 Even if fires and natural disasters eat up our harvest, nothing can rob us of His promise that He will meet our needs, even in lean years.

 “And my God shall supply all your need according to His riches in glory by Christ Jesus.”
 Philippians 4:19 (NKJV)

 There is comfort to be found in every season.
 Trials come to strengthen our faith and deepen our need for God.
 This is a blessing and a comfort, for who better to care for us than the Good Shepherd and our blessed Redeemer?

 “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.”
 2 Corinthians 1:3-4 (NKJV)

 “’Comfort, yes, comfort My people!’ says your God.”
 Isaiah 40:1 (NKJV)

-The post Phil Fischer with Jesus Lives – A Devotion on “Friendship With God” appeared first on Jesus Lives Bellevue.
+The post Phil Fischer with Jesus Lives – A Devotion on “A Comfort Found In All Four Seasons” appeared first on Jesus Lives Bellevue.